fczbkk/jasmine-helpers/README.md

 ```

+## How to contribute

+TODO

 ## Bug reports, feature requests and contact

-If you found any bugs, if you have feature requests or any questions, please, either [file an issue at GitHub](https://github.com/fczbkk/js-helpers/issues) or send me an e-mail at [riki@fczbkk.com](mailto:riki@fczbkk.com).
+If you found any bugs, if you have feature requests or any questions, please, either [file an issue at GitHub](https://github.com/fczbkk/jasmine-helpers/issues) or send me an e-mail at [riki@fczbkk.com](mailto:riki@fczbkk.com).

 ## License

-JS Helpers is published under the [UNLICENSE license](https://github.com/fczbkk/js-helpers/blob/master/UNLICENSE).
+JS Helpers is published under the [UNLICENSE license](https://github.com/fczbkk/jasmine-helpers/blob/master/UNLICENSE).
 Feel free to use it in any way.